sublimelsp/LSP/docs/src/features.md

     }
     ```

-    For other color schemes, pick a background color that is as close as possible to the original background color of the scheme.
+    The color scheme rule only works if the "background" color is different from the global background of the scheme.
+So for other color schemes, ideally pick a background color that is as close as possible, but marginally different from the original background.

 #### Signature Help